3 out of 4 brands aren't happy with their website redesign. That statistic sucks.

 Website Redesign Mistakes

-Remember we told you that 75% of redesigns fail?
+Remember we told you that 75% of website redesigns fail?

 The biggest reason a website redesign doesn't take off is because of poor planning.

-In this chapter, you'll learn the 3 biggest reasons behind redesign failure...and how you can avoid them throughout the website redesign process.
+In this chapter, you'll learn the 3 biggest reasons behind redesign failure...and how you can avoid them throughout the website redesign process with a strong project plan.

 Reason for Failure #1: Focusing on Technology before Website Strategy